-Paula Lambert Puppet Theatre presents “SNOW WHITE” and “BOSCOS GARDEN”
+Paula Lambert Puppet Theatre presents “CINDERELLA” and “BOSCOS GARDEN”

 Date: 1st October

 The Paula Lambert Puppet Theatre has been touring Ireland for over thirty-five years now, in all of that time creating shared memories of wonder and joy for children and adults alike.